System Design Interview Prep for Indian Engineers

 1. Not Clarifying Requirements

-Jumping into the solution without understanding the problem.
-Always spend the first 5 minutes asking questions.
+Jumping straight into the solution without understanding the problem.
+Always spend those first 5 minutes asking questions.
 Interviewers specifically evaluate whether you clarify ambiguity.
+Skip this and you're telling them you build first, think later.

 2. Over-Engineering

 Designing for billions of users when the question implies thousands.
-Start simple and scale up when the interviewer pushes.
-A monolith is fine for the initial design -- you can discuss microservices as a scaling step.
+Start simple.
+Scale up when the interviewer pushes you.
+A monolith is perfectly fine for the initial design — you can discuss microservices as a scaling step.
+I've seen candidates draw 15 microservices for a system that could be a single Node.js server with a PostgreSQL database.

 3. Ignoring Trade-offs